quicksilver/manual/docs/FAQ.md

 different directory, the Quicksilver catalog entry will still point to the old path that was resolved at the time of adding.

-If this is not the desired beheavior, one can add the symlink to the Quicksilver catalog *without* resolving to its target by selecting the symlink in Quicksilver's first pane (either by navigating or by entering text mode, typing it in, then hitting <kbd>⎋</kbd>), then using the `Add To Catalog`
+If this is not the desired behavior, one can add the symlink to the Quicksilver catalog *without* resolving to its target by selecting the symlink in Quicksilver's first pane (either by navigating or by entering text mode, typing it in, then hitting <kbd>⎋</kbd>), then using the `Add To Catalog`